GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/sandboxingEval/index.md

 Back in the extension page, we'll receive this message, and do something interesting with the `html` data we've been passed.
 In this case, we'll just echo it out via a [Desktop Notification][13], but it's entirely possible to use this HTML safely as part of the extension's UI.
-Inserting it via `innerHTML` doesn't pose a significant security risk, as even a complete compromise of the sandboxed code through some clever attack would be unable to inject dangerous script or plugin content into the high-permission extension context.
+Inserting it via `innerHTML` doesn't pose a significant security risk as we trust the content which has been rendered within the sandbox.

 This mechanism makes templating straightforward, but it of course isn't limited to templating.
 Any code that doesn't work out of the box under a strict Content Security Policy can be sandboxed; in